SomanathanSubramaniyan/Iris-Project/README.md

 - R.A Fisher and Iris Data Set
 - Iris Data Set - Brief Summary
 - How to run the python code and technical summary
-- Data Set - Analysis and Investigation
+- Iris Data Set - Analysis and Investigation
-- Petal Graph’s - Observations
+- Petal Graphs - Observations
-- Sepal Graph’s - Observations
+- Sepal Graphs - Observations
 - References
 #### Problem statement
 This project requires researching the Fisher’s Iris data set, and then writing documentation and code in the Python programming language based on that research.
 The below are the tasks to be performed as part of the project.